 My Story

-Growing up on the Northern Beaches of Sydney, and then living on the North Shore for most of my adult life, is where I found my love for adventuring, exploration, and undertaking things that are hard.
+Growing up and living on Sydney’s Northern Beaches is where I found my love for adventuring and exploration, and seeking mental and physical challenges.
 One of my friend’s mum was a well-known mountaineer, and that probably guided me toward wanting to do something big myself.
 I climbed Mount Kilimanjaro when I was 22 to get something under my belt.
-At that stage of my life, I wasn’t interested in what others were doing — I wanted to push myself.
+At that stage of my life I wasn’t interested in what others were doing — I wanted to push myself.

 As things progressed, that mindset molded into a love for rock climbing.
 We lived super close to a crag, which allowed me to spend a lot of time hanging off a rock, often wondering why on earth I was doing it to myself.
 I’m naturally very scared of heights, but I love the adrenaline that comes with it.
 There’s something about being right on the edge of your comfort zone that forces perseverance.

-In our mid-twenties, my partner and I did a lot of traveling.
-We saw a great deal of what this world has to offer, and through that developed a deep sense of gratitude for the people we met and the places we experienced.
+In our mid-twenties my partner and I did a lot of traveling.
+We saw a great deal of what this world has to offer, which cultivated a deep sense of gratitude for the people we met and the places we experienced.
 Travel grounded me.
 It shifted my perspective and helped me understand what really matters.

 I left school in Year 10 and went straight into a trade.
 Carpentry stood out as a good option, though at that age I didn’t really know what I wanted.
-All I knew was that I was better suited to something different from what school had to offer — and in hindsight, that was the best decision I ever made.
+All I knew was that I was better suited to something different from what school had to offer.
+It was the best decision I could have made.

-Once I started, everything clicked.
-Working outdoors, using my hands, and building with timber felt natural to me, and I absolutely loved it.
-As time went on, those skills continued to evolve, and with them my interests shifted and my values as a person began to take shape.
+Once I started everything clicked.
+Working outdoors, using my hands and building with timber felt natural to me, and I absolutely loved it.
+As time went on, those skills continued to evolve, and with them my interests shifted and my values began to take shape.

 As that phase ended and life returned to normal, the clarity and direction I gained during that time became the foundation of a better version of myself and a new direction for the business.

-As a business owner, and someone who has a very strong internal motor, I’m always analysing for improvement.
+As a business owner, and someone who has a very strong internal motor, I’m always focused on evaluating and optimising.
 I’m very active physically — I love mountain biking, cycling, and strength training, surfing— and equally love a good glass of wine, live music and coffee.
-None of this would be as enjoyable without my life long partner Emma.
+None of this would be as enjoyable without my life long partner, Emma.
 We met when we were young, started going out at 18 and we have been together ever since for over 18 years.

-2025 was a great year for our family, we now have a beautiful 8 month old daughter, an exciting new development underway on our property and a clear exciting year ahead for the business.
+2025 was a great year for our family.
+We now have a beautiful 8 month old daughter, and an exciting new development underway on our property.
+2026 promises to be a dynamic year ahead for the business.

 A Systems-Led Business